hmoenck/RoboStats/README.md

 ### Outputs:
    1. timelines.csv with columns:

-	-frames,
+        - frames,
-	-time (in selected format),
+	- time (in selected format),
-	-distance between pairs of agents
+	- distance between pairs of agents
-	-for each agent:
+	- for each agent:
 		- x-position,
 		- y-position,
 		- angle,